eywin/raspberrypi-sensehat-scripts/README.md

 ## What does these scripts do??

+### random_led.py
+This script draws a "snake" on the led screen and makes it snake around in random colors :)

 ### accelerometer.py
 This script reads the orientation of the Pi and orients the output on the led-array accordingly.
 You can run it independently, but it makes more sense to import the auto-orient-function in other scripts that use the screen.